syncfusion-content/windowsforms-docs/WindowsForms/Hub-Tile/Overview.md

 ---
 layout: post
-title: Overview of HubTile control | Windows Forms | Syncfusion
+title: About Windows Forms Hub Tile control | Syncfusion
-description: HubTile control provides notifications to your application similar to windows live tiles with different animation & selection modes.
+description: Learn here all about introduction of Syncfusion Windows Forms Hub Tile control, its elements and more details.
 platform: WindowsForms
 control: HubTile
 documentation: ug
 ---

-# Overview
+# Windows Forms Hub Tile Overview

 HubTile is a content control that functions as live tiles in an application for user interface.
 Its content updates are shown by a variety of animations, similar to the live tile updates of Windows 8 and Windows Phone.
 A HubTile can have an image, title, body and footer for updation in the tile.